History (HISTRY)

 This course explores the historic Atlantic community from the Columbian era to 1870.
 It examines the process which drew together the history of four continents, Europe, Africa, North and South America as a result of the commerce, migrations, and imperial rivalries initiated by the Columbian encounter.

-HISTRY 151 WWI FROM THE COLONIES' PERSPECTIVE 3 Units
+HISTRY 151 THE GREAT WAR AND EMPIRE 3 Units

 This course explores relationships between The Great War (World War I) and colonialism around the world.
 By 1900, the business of colonization encircled the globe.
 No continent was untouched by the colonial reach of Western powers.
 While colonial subjects were expected to support their colonizers in the grand struggle that was "a war to end all war," such participation on battlefields and oceans cultivated a growing sense of independence and self-determination.
 It is such colonial involvement and action that truly made the Great War into a World War that sent lasting repercussions from Europe to Africa, Asia and the Americas.